-Examining the Validity and Reliability of Persian version of Speech Prosody Comprehension Test in Children
+The Validity and Reliability of the Speech Prosody Comprehension Test for Children with Normal Hearing and Cochlear Implants

 Abstract

-Background and aim: Speech prosody, the nonlinguistic elements of speech that convey emotions, is crucial for social interactions and speech comprehension.
-This study aimed to investigate the Validity and reliability of the Speech Prosody Comprehension Test (SPCT) for Persian-speaking children aged 7-10.
+Background and Aim: The comprehension of speech prosody, the nonlinguistic elements of speech that convey emotions, is crucial for social interactions and speech comprehension.
+This study aimed to investigate the validity and reliability of the Speech Prosody Comprehension Test (SPCT) for Persian-speaking children aged 7–10.

-Results: Our result demonstrated good face validity.
-Construct validity revealed strong correlations in intra-sub score items and between subscales and the total score.
-A significant difference in mean scores was found between normal hearing and cochlear implant user, supporting discriminant validity (P<0.001).
-High test-retest reliability was demonstrated, with intraclass correlation coefficients (ICCs) ranging from 0.91 to 0.99 for total and all subscales.
-The measure demonstrated good internal consistency, with a Cronbach's alpha 0.89 for total score.
+Results: The result demonstrated good face validity (face validity index=88.75).
+Construct validity was confirmed due to the existence of strong correlations within the subscale items and between the subscale items and the total score.
+A significant difference in mean scores was found between the normal-hearing and CI groups (p<0.001), indicating discriminant validity.
+High test-retest reliability was demonstrated for the overall scale (ICC=0.99) and for all subscales (ICC=0.91–0.97).
+The test also had high internal consistency, with a Cronbach’s alpha of 0.89 for the overall scale.

-Conclusion: The Persian version of Speech Prosody Comprehension Test was found to be a valid and reliable clinical tool for assessing speech prosody comprehension in children aged 7-10.
-Further research with larger samples can confirm the generalizability of these findings.
+Conclusion: The SPCT is a valid and reliable clinical tool for assessing speech prosody comprehension in children aged 7–10 with normal hearing and unilateral CI.
+Further research with larger samples is recommended to confirm the generalizability of the findings to children with other hearing conditions and age groups.

 2. Grandjean D. Brain Networks of Emotional Prosody Processing.
 Emot Rev. 2021;13(1):34-43.
 [DOI:10.1177/1754073919898522]